5 Reasons Black Box Penetration Testing Supports Cyber Resilience

 Applying Black Box Pen Tests can cover several use cases, depending on your organization’s cyber footprint.
 Some examples include:

-- Data analysis: In this use case, testers review data from target applications so they can get insights into the internal functions of that target.
+• Data analysis: In this use case, testers review data from target applications to get insights into that target’s internal functions.

 Pen tests are customizable to fit your organization’s needs, but they all follow the same steps.